sschmid/pw-terminal-password-manager/README.md

 Additionally, keychain entries can be listed without requiring a password, even when the keychain is locked.
 This can expose metadata about the keychain entries like the name, account, URL and comments.
 This cannot be prevented by `pw` and is a limitation of the macOS Keychain.
+There are workarounds like encrypting the keychain and only temporarily decrypting it when needed.

 ## GPG Passphrase Caching